 There was laughter as one of the rangers made a reference to Maryanne, the secretary at the park office.
 This was what the rangers called a joke.
 The water hyacinth was genetically a single organism—clonal reproduction, trouble in the woods.
 Maryanne was evidently trouble in the woods, too.

-Xylene, at the tender age of six months, became the first moose on the moon, metaphorically speaking.
-To say the experience changed her would be begging the question—her horizons broadened, she began to think in unaccustomed ways for a moose.
+Xylene, at the tender age of six months, became the first moose on the moon—her horizons broadened, she began to think in unaccustomed ways.
 The doctrinaire moose part of her brain watched amazed as she found she could see into the future.
 Xylene became aware at the cognitive level of the relationship between cause and effect, which is, after all the ability to see into the future.
 She knew for instance, as she lay in a rope harness, dreamily bouncing in the back of Ed and Greg’s pickup truck, that something wonderful had happened to her.
 And that this self-awareness, and this ability to predict future events based on present knowledge was why rangers had trucks and moose did not.
 She realized, jouncing along that rutted backwoods fire lane, that she now shared in the mental powers that made human beings great, without the denial mechanisms that made them not so great.
-She had in one luminous instant intuitively appreciated the perfect ratio of vermouth to gin, that Spain was where the olives came from, and that to wear a string of cultured pearls with that little black dress would be understated elegance.
+She had in one luminous instant intuitively grasped the perfect ratio of vermouth to gin, that Spain was where the olives came from, and that to wear a string of cultured pearls with that little black dress would be understated elegance.
 She did not, however, know what these things were.
 The concept of olives left pleasant tangy aftertaste and, though there were no flavor associations, Xylene got to hankering after the little black dress.

 Maryanne took her head in her hands and nuzzled her baby moose nose.
 “Xylene, that’s just the ticket.”
 The orphaned moose was fitted with a radio transmitter collar, driven back into the woods and released to shift for herself on wild salad.
 To all appearances an anatomically correct moose, Xylene was changed.
-She had experienced a worldview never dreamed of by other moose in the history of their race.
-Xylene was a government moose and had discovered How to get things done.
+She had experienced a worldview never dreamed of by other moose in the history of her race.
+Xylene was a government moose and had discovered How to Get Things Done.

 What no other moose had before attempted since the dawn of recorded time had taken her an hour and a half.
 She had gone one-on-one with human technology and come out the winner.